 Alright, we understand.
-You booked a two-week trip to learn Muay Thai, lose weight and experience everything the gym has to offer.
-You’ve spent a lot of money on flights, the gym and accommodation.
-You handled the countless details of arranging time off with work, having your friend take care of your dog, calling your bank, etc. You have 14 days in Thailand and you’re not wasting a minute of it.
+You booked a two-week trip to learn Muay Thai, lose weight and experience everything the gym offers.
+You’ve spent much money on flights, the gym and accommodation.
+You handled the countless details of arranging time off from work, having your friend take care of your dog, calling your bank, etc. You have 14 days in Thailand, and you’re not wasting a minute of it.
 Good.
 That’s a good attitude.
 Seriously.
 It’s way too easy to get sidetracked in this country.
 So you’re on the right track.
-But there are some things to consider in how you should approach your training before going 100 day one.
+But there are some things to consider in approaching your training before going 100 days one.

-In general, it takes about a day per time zone you crossed to adjust.
+It generally takes about a day per time zone you cross to adjust.
 From the United States, that’s about 12-15 days.
 Now that doesn’t mean it will be 15 days before you can start to train and enjoy yourself.
-It’s just worth recognizing that your body and mind are going to be adjusting for a little while.
+It’s worth recognizing that your body and mind will adjust for a little while.

 So now that we’ve got a better idea of where you’re at, what does that mean for your training?
 And more specifically…